bclins/bclins.github.io/fall25/math243/index.md

 ### Homework

 There is a saying that, "you learn math by doing math."
 This is very true!
 There will be homework problems assigned every week.
 These will be due on Fridays.
 I will not collect these problems however.
-Instead, you may consult your homework solutions & class notes during the weekly quizzes.
+Instead, you may consult your homework solutions & paper notes during the weekly quizzes.

 ### Quizzes

 Every Friday (except when there is a midterm exam) there will be a 10-15 minute quiz on recently covered material.
 Each quiz will have around 3 problems and will cover material similar to the homework problems.
-During quizzes you are allowed to use your notes and homework solutions.
+During quizzes you are allowed to use your paper notes and homework solutions.
+You cannot use a laptop or calculator or other device during the quizzes.
 There are no make-up quizzes for absences.
 If you know that you will miss class on a Friday for an excused absence (athletic or other school sponsored event), then let me know in at least one day in advance so that we can arrange an alternative assignment.
 The lowest quiz grade will be dropped from the final average.

 ### Projects

 There will be three or four projects during the semester.
 These projects will require you to model real world phenomena and write your conclusions.
-The projects must by typed using a computer and you can e-mail them to me when they are due.
+The projects must by typed using a computer and submitted as a PDF file.
+You can e-mail them to me when they are due or turn in a printed copy.
 If you wish, you may work with a partner on the project.
 If you do work with a partner, then you can both submit one file together, just be sure that both of your names are clearly listed on the file that you submit.
 Aside from work with your partner, all work should be your own.
 Each project will be graded holistically using the following rubric:

 * **Grade: A.** Every part of the assignment is complete and your work is clear and correct.
 * **Grade: B.** Almost every part of the assignment is complete and your work is clear.
 There may be a few minor mistakes, but no major errors.